jtebert/jekyll-polymer/README.md

 `gulp serve`: Starts a jekyll serve process on the default port (4000 or whatever is specified in `_config.yml`).

 `gulp serve --port 6666`: Start serving on port `6666`

+`gulp serve:dist`: Build as below, and serve the result from the `dist/` directory.
+(Useful for testing changes to the gulpfile.)

 ### Build and vulcanize